EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-11-28-how-we-work-exercise-and-stand-desk.md

 ## Team Exercise

 At the 50th of every working hour, we get a notification in [Slack](https://slack.com) to exercise.
-The exercises we do vary day to day because we generally get sore (note the everyone does them to their own ability, and we try really hard to encourage, rather than discourage, each other).
+The exercises we do vary day to day because we generally get sore (note that everyone does them to their own ability, and we try really hard to encourage, rather than discourage, each other).
 Some of the exercises include: